 Therefore, in order to satisfy the court in your divorce application, you must prove that you and your spouse have lived separately for 12 months or more and that there is no intention of reconciling or living as a married couple.
 If the court decides that a marriage was not in accordance with the law, an annulment is granted.

-divorce in Victoria does not deal with child and property issues.
+A divorce in Victoria does not deal with child and property issues.
 Child support and property division arrangements must be made separately and not postponed to after the divorce is completed.
 Victoria state law suggests that divorcing couples should use family dispute resolution to resolve child support and property issues and if both spouses failed to reach an agreement after their meeting, they would have to settle it in court.

 Family dispute resolution is when spouses try to come to an agreement on;